repli2dev/nette-mailpanel/README.md

 MailPanel
 =========

-*This panel is deprecated in favor of Nette Extras Mail Panel (nextras  / mail-panel)

 Panel for Nette Debug panel.
 Instead of sending, all e-mails are stored into session from which they can be viewed in debug bar.
 Supports plaintexts and HTML e-mail, multiple recipients etc.